spamegg1/spamegg1.github.io/gsoc-2025/README.md

   // ...
 ```

-These bridge allows us to take a chunk of data from an fs2 `Stream`,
+These bridges allow us to take a chunk of data from an fs2 `Stream`,
 correctly measure the size we need to allocate for a `ByteBuffer`,
-and after computation is done, putting it back into an fs2 `Stream`,
+and after the computation is done, put it back into an fs2 `Stream`,
 making sure everything type-checks correctly.

+This approach is much more generic; if someone wants a pipe for a `Stream[F, O]`,
+all they have to implement is a given instance between the two appropriate types
+(instead of implementing the whole pipe, like before in the legacy version).

 #### Further work on type bridges

-Making these type bridges more polymorphic / generic would be very useful.
+Making these type bridges even more polymorphic / generic would be very useful.

 ### fs2 mapping through Cyfra

-After this obstacle, running an fs2 stream through a Cyfra pipe
+After this big obstacle, running an fs2 stream through a Cyfra pipe
-still required some work, but it was fairly straightforward.
+still required a lot of work, but it was fairly straightforward.
 The type signature looks very scary, but it's actually not that bad:

 ```scala